catesg/catesg.github.io/_posts/2021-09-15-Paul-Watzlawicks-5-Axioms-Axiom1.md

 Were there any comparisons to what the others in the room thought?

-The points is, when we enter a space – a meeting, a classroom, a store or enter into a conversation, we are giving of a myriad of messages from the very start.
-Even if we tried to be as ‘neutral’ as possible, that in itself can be interpreted as a message.
+The point is, when we enter a space – a meeting, a classroom, a store or enter into a conversation, we are giving of a myriad of messages from the very start.
+Even if we try to be as ‘neutral’ as possible, that in itself can be interpreted as a message.

 <strong>You are a communicator</strong>.
 You cannot NOT communicate.
 So, if there is no getting away from it…what messages are you going to give out?